Careers360 Logo

 Answer:

-Explanation: - The process of respiration occurs directly because there exists no other medium for the transmission of the air; instead, the cells exchange oxygen and carbon dioxide with the air in the tubes.
+Explanation: - The process of respiration occurs directly because there exists no other medium for the transmission of air; instead, the cells exchange oxygen and carbon dioxide with the air in the tubes.

 Question:2